Measuring a localization phase diagram controlled by the interplay of disorder and driving

 Previous work has theoretically explored transport in a driven disordered lattice~ \cite{Holthaus_Hone_DL+Anderson_95,Holthaus_Hone_DL+Anderson_96,Drese+Holthaus_97,HolthausChapter_DL+AAH} and experimentally investigated the effects of disorder in the vicinity of dynamic localization in waveguides~\cite{Guzman-Silva:20}.
 These studies were generally restricted to the high-frequency limit.

-The experiments we describe begin by loading a Bose-Einstein condensate of $8 \times 10^4$ $^{84}$Sr atoms into a pair of superimposed 1D optical lattices with different spatial periods aligned along an axis perpendicular to gravity.
+The experiments begin by loading a Bose-Einstein condensate of $8 \times 10^4$ $^{84}$Sr atoms into a pair of superimposed 1D optical lattices with different spatial periods aligned along an axis perpendicular to gravity.
 The primary (secondary) lattice is formed by two counter-propagating beams of wavelength $\lambda_p=1064$~nm ($\lambda_s=874.61$~nm $\equiv\lambda_p/\beta$).
 All four beams pass through individual acousto-optic modulators.
-This allows for control of the lattice depths, denoted $V_p$ and $V_s$ for the primary and secondary lattices, and for synchronized translation of the lattices by setting frequency differences $\Delta \nu_{p}$ ($\Delta \nu_{s}$) between the two beams forming the primary (secondary) lattice~(Fig.~\ref{fig:intro_fig}(a)).
+This allows for control of the lattice depths, denoted $V_p$ and $V_s$ for the primary and secondary lattices, and for controlled translation of the primary (secondary) lattice by adjusting the frequency difference $\Delta \nu_{p}$ ($\Delta \nu_{s}$) between the two beams forming the lattice, which both have frequency $\nu_p$ ($\nu_s$) otherwise~(Fig.~\ref{fig:intro_fig}(a)).
 The resulting ability to rapidly tune the depth and spatial phase of both lattice potentials enables the simultaneous experimental realization of dynamic and quasidisorder-induced localization.
 More experimental details appear in~\cite{supp_mat}.

-Synchronized sinusoidal lattice phase modulation is conveniently treated by transforming to the co-moving frame, in which the modulation appears as a time-varying electric field.
+Synchronized sinusoidal translation of both lattices is conveniently treated by transforming to the co-moving frame, in which the modulation appears as a time-varying electric field.
 We focus on the case where the secondary lattice is at rest in the co-moving frame of the primary lattice, implemented by fixing $\Delta \nu_{s} = \beta \Delta \nu_{p}$.
 This admits a description by the tight-binding Hamiltonian~\cite{Drese+Holthaus_97}